mackuba/MacBlip/ObjectiveBlip/README.markdown

     OBConnector *blip = [OBConnector sharedConnector];

-Requests are made by generating a request object (OBRequest) by calling a method on the connector, and then calling a `send` or `sendFor` method on the request.
-Use `sendFor` if you want the request to call a callback method when it gets a response.
+Requests are made by generating a request object (OBRequest) by calling a method on the connector, and then calling a `send` or `sendFor:callback:` method on the request.
+Use `sendFor:callback:` if you want the request to call a callback method when it gets a response.

-    // this will call authenticationSuccessful on self, and set blip.account.loggedIn to YES [[blip authenticateRequest] sendFor: self];
+    // this will set blip.account.loggedIn to YES and then call authenticationSuccessful on self [[blip authenticateRequest] sendFor: self callback: @selector(authenticationSuccessful)];

     // this will only update messages, but won't call any callbacks [[blip dashboardRequest] send];

-To see the names of all the callback methods, look at the definition of OBConnectorDelegate in OBConnector.h (you don't have to actually include this protocol in your classes).
-Note that every object that sets itself as the delegate using `sendFor:` must be prepared to handle the callbacks `authenticationFailed` and `requestFailedWithError(error)` apart from the one that it expects.
+Note that every object that sets itself as the delegate using `sendFor:callback:` must be prepared to handle the callbacks `authenticationFailedInRequest:` and `requestFailed:withError:` apart from the one that it expects.
 OBConnector doesn't check if the receiver actually implements these two methods before the call.

 To update the dashboard in regular intervals, use the OBDashboardMonitor class: